Do you know how your customers feel about your products and services? How about the quality of your customer service?

-The only way to really find out is to ask, which is why so many companies measure customer satisfaction regularly.
-The most common way is by sending customer satisfaction (CSAT) surveys, which ask customers to rate their experiences and share open-ended feedback.
+The only way to find out is to ask.
+That’s why many companies measure customer satisfaction regularly.
+The most common way is by sending customer satisfaction surveys, which ask customers to rate their experiences and share open-ended feedback.

-A CSAT survey gives unhappy customers a convenient channel to voice their issues, and it gives the company an opportunity to regain that customer’s trust before it’s too late.
+A CSAT survey gives unhappy customers a convenient channel to voice their issues, and it allows the company to regain that customer’s trust before it’s too late.

 In this post, we’ll cover the ins and outs of the CSAT survey and share some proven tips on maximizing your customer satisfaction data.

 What is CSAT?

 Customer Satisfaction Score (CSAT) measures how satisfied your customers are.
 That can seem like a clear concept - but in truth, it’s challenging to come up with a single customer satisfaction definition.